DonHulieo/server_scenarios/README.md

 'Enabled' scenario peds at Diamond Casino & Resort rooftop and exterior

-All other scenarios are in the their default state.
+All other scenarios are in the their default state, however may be modified to high priority.

 ------------------